Mervyn Tan

-He had also served as Deputy Secretary (Technology) and Future Systems and Technology Architect at the Ministry of Defence between 2019 and 2021.
+He had also previously served as Deputy Secretary (Technology) and Future Systems and Technology Architect at the Ministry of Defence between 2019 and 2021.
+In his role as Deputy Secretary (Technology), he played an important role in developing Singapore's technology strategies and cyber capabilities and advanced the cause of capability development for the Singapore Armed Forces.

 Education

 Tan received the Singapore Armed Forces (SAF) Overseas Training Award (Graduating) in 1992 and graduated from the University of Sydney with a Bachelor of Engineering (First Class Honours) in Aeronautical Engineering in 1996.
 He attended the United States Air Command and Staff College from 2004 to 2005 and obtained a Master in Operational Art and Science of War.
 He also achieved the best overall academic and research award for an international officer at the United States Air Command and Staff College.

 In 2010, Tan received the SAF Overseas Postgraduate Scholarship (General Development) in 2010 and obtained a Master of Business Administration from the MIT Sloan School of Management in the same year.

 Military career

 Tan enlisted in the Singapore Armed Forces in 1990 and graduated as an Air Force (RSAF) officer from the Officer Cadet School in 1991.
 As an operational pilot, Tan has participated in overseas exercises in Australia, Brunei, India, Indonesia, Malaysia, the Philippines and Thailand.
 Throughout his military career, he held various appointments, including Commanding Officer of 121 Squadron, Head of the Air Plans Department from 2008 to 2010, and Commander of Air Defence and Operations Command (ADOC) from 2012 to 2014.
 He served as Director of Military Intelligence (DMI) and Chief of Command, Control, Communications, Computers and Intelligence (C4I) from February 2014 to February 2016.

 Tan succeeded Hoo Cher Mou as the Chief of Air Force on 28 March 2016.
 Tan was promoted to the rank of Major-General on 1 July 2016.
+He stepped down as Chief of Air Force on 22 March 2019 after three years in that position, with Kelvin Khong replacing him.
+In his time as Chief of Air Force, he was said to have "guided the RSAF's transformation to support the Next Generation SAF".